Hadrien-Cornier/reactor-core/docs/modules/ROOT/pages/presentation/progamming-with-project-reactor.md

 • **Synchronous operators** (like map) do all their work in the thread they are called on and never spawn concurrency themselves.
 • **Asynchronous operators** (like flatMap) may merge multiple Publishers or schedule work on other threads, introducing concurrency or parallel processing in your stream.

 Project Reactor leaves you in charge of if and when concurrency happens.
-By default, signals flow synchronously in the caller’s thread.
+By default, signals flow synchronously in the caller's thread.
 You add concurrency or scheduling explicitly with operators such as subscribeOn, publishOn, or via transforming with flatMap returning an async Publisher.

 ## Hot vs. Cold Publishers
 - A cold publisher (the default for most Flux and Mono) starts emitting items when subscribed to.
 Each new Subscriber sees the entire sequence from the beginning.